btcpayserver/btcpayserver-doc/docs/Wallet.md

 ### PSBT

-In the Partially Signed Bitcoin Transactions (PSBT) tab, you can upload and decode any PSBT, for example an earlier signed PSBT from external wallet and broadcast it via BTCPay Wallet.
+In the Partially Signed Bitcoin Transactions (PSBT) tab, you can upload and decode any PSBT, for example an earlier signed PSBT from external wallet and broadcast it via BTCPay Server Wallet.
 For more information on PSBT [check this link](./ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt).

 ### Settings

 In the wallet settings tab you can adjust certain settings.
 If you've configured your wallet by [creating a new wallet](./CreateWallet.md) or using an existing wallet via the [hardware wallet integration](./Vault.md) these settings will be pre-configured.

-If you manually added the extended public key from an external wallet, you'd need to adjust `AccountKeyPath` that you can find in your external wallet, for example `m/84'/0'/0'` to be able to spend from the BTCPay Wallet.
+If you manually added the extended public key from an external wallet, you'd need to adjust `AccountKeyPath` that you can find in your external wallet, for example `m/84'/0'/0'` to be able to spend from the BTCPay Server Wallet.